Ria Zmitrowicz: Theatre

+Film and television

-In 2013, Zmitrowicz played Wilma Grey in the two-part ITV crime drama Murder on the Home Front.
+In 2013, she played Wilma Grey in the two-part ITV crime drama Murder on the Home Front.
 She also had a recurring role as Jodie in the E4 comedy-drama series Youngers.
 The following year, she joined the cast of the sitcom The Midnight Beast as Hope for its second series, also on E4, and the ITV period drama Mr Selfridge as Sarah Ellis, a recurring role she would play for the latter three series.

-In 2015, Zmitrowicz played Chloe Coverly in Arcadia with the English Touring Theatre and Mary Warren in The Crucible at the Royal Exchange, Manchester.
-The latter earned her a nomination at the Manchester Theatre Awards.
-She also appeared in Four Minutes Twelve Seconds.
-She made her feature film debut with a small role in Kill Your Friends.
+Zmitrowicz made her feature film debut with a small role in the 2015 film Kill Your Friends.

-Zmitrowicz starred as Amber Bowen, one of the titular victims, in the BAFTA-winning three-part BBC One miniseries Three Girls, based on a true story with the names changed.
+She starred as Amber Bowen, one of the titular victims, in the BAFTA-winning three-part BBC One miniseries Three Girls, based on a true story with the names changed.